African tick bite fever: Vectors

-Two species of hard ticks, Amblyoma variegatum and Amblyomma hebraeum are the most common vectors of R. africae.
-Typically, Amblyomma hebraeum transmits the bacteria in South Africa while Amblyoma variegatum carries R. africae throughout West, Central and East Africa and through the French West Indies.
+Two species of hard ticks, Amblyomma variegatum and Amblyomma hebraeum are the most common vectors of R. africae.
+Typically, A. hebraeum transmits the bacteria in South Africa while A. variegatum carries R. africae throughout West, Central and East Africa and through the French West Indies.
 Other species of Amblyomma in sub-Saharan Africa can also transmit R. africae and it may be that up to 100% of Amblyomma ticks in sub-Saharan Africa carry R. africae.
 Amblyomma ticks are most active from November to April.
 These tick species frequently feed on cattle and other livestock, but can also be found feeding on wild animals in areas where farm animals are not found.
 Unlike other hard tick species, which passively seek hosts by clinging to plants and waiting for a potential host to brush by in passing, the Amblyomma hard ticks actively seek out hosts.

 Groups of tourists visiting Africa have returned to their own countries and were diagnosed there as having been infected.

 Up until 1998, it was thought that only ticks in sub-Saharan Africa carried R. africae.
 However, a case of locally transmitted African tick bite fever in the French West Indies led to the discovery of R. africae carried by Amblyomma varigatum ticks introduced through cattle shipped from Senegal to Gaudeluope more than a century ago.
 R. africae has been isolated from ticks on several Caribbean islands, though the only cases in humans in the Caribbean have occurred in the French West Indies.
 R. africae has also been found in Amblyomma loculosum ticks in Oceania.